MrSnifo/twitch.py/docs/docs/reference/debug.md

 2023/03/19 11:45:17 Connect to the WebSocket server at: ws://127.0.0.1:8080/ws
 ```

-### Connecting Twitchify to the Mock Server
+### Connecting to the Mock Server

-Update your Twitchify client code to connect to the local WebSocket server.
+Update your code to connect to the local WebSocket server.
 Here is an example configuration:

 ```python
 from twitch.types import eventsub